 HIMSS also asked the clinicians what could be done to help prevent burnout amongst healthcare professionals.

-The full reports examines ten different factors that reduce the risk of burnout.
+The full report examines ten different factors that reduce the risk of burnout.
 Here are just three, with sample responses from the clinicians:

 HIMSS also observes the perception of information and communication technology in healthcare, quoting clinicians on its ability to “reduce stress” and “cope with the tasks ahead.”